elephantscale/es-training-new/microservices/slides/microservices.md

 Notes:

-The system’s complexity, the number of functions, market competition, and investor expectations are increasing, but human intelligence remains constant.
+The system's complexity, the number of functions, market competition, and investor expectations are increasing, but human intelligence remains constant.
 No organization is certain whether it can find sufficient talents, regardless of the capabilities and funds.
 For an extremely complex system, there will always be something ignored by the operators.
 Erik believes that the best solution to this issue is to just “let it be.”
 We often encounter such issues during daily development tasks.
 Are the requirements raised by product managers too complex?
 If so, ignore some minor requirements and focus on the major ones first.
 Do the product managers have too many requirements?
 If yes, give up some functions.

 ---

-## Conway’s Third Law
+## Conway's Third Law
  * "Create independent subsystems to reduce the communication cost."
  * Business Boundaries create small systems
  * "Inter-operate, don't integrate"